-My solution was to attach to the tool's process using gdb, the GNU debugger, and print out a stack trace, then detach.
-This takes a snapshot of what the tool is doing at that particular instant.
+This takes a snapshot of what the program is doing at that particular instant.
 Here is an example of a stack trace:

 Thread 1 (process 10045):Some readers may recognise the application running here.
 It is Doom.
 This stack trace shows part of the 3D engine.
 At the bottom of the stack, you can see the program's entry point (the "main()" function).
 At the top, you can see the function that is currently running (R_DrawColumn).
 In between, you can see the path through function calls that were taken to reach R_DrawColumn: you can see, for instance, that a function called R_RenderPlayerView has been called.